kultmedia/local-proxy/README.md

 http://localhost:7008
 ```

-This can be useful when using tools like [Resource Override](https://chromewebstore.google.com/detail/resource-override/pkoacgokdfckfpndoffpifphamojphii) to avoid CORS errors and other SSH issues.
+This can be useful when using tools like [Resource Override](https://chromewebstore.google.com/detail/resource-override/pkoacgokdfckfpndoffpifphamojphii) to avoid CORS errors and other SSH issues

 ## Variables

-The project is using some variables that can be customized inside [Dockerfile](Dockerfile)
+The project uses some variables that can be customized inside [Dockerfile](Dockerfile)
 Here is the recap:

 | Variable Name | Description                                              | Default value       |